 © Jeff Ormerod -

 All modern Wersi instruments are essentially MIDI based computer music processing systems.
 A basic understanding of the MIDI system is recommended for implementation of the upgrade.
 It is also beneficial to have some knowledge of this when playing the instrument.
 This provides an appreciation of why the instrument is designed the way it is, and also assists in using its features and facilities to the best advantage.
 The following material provides both a Wersi specific and a general treatment of the MIDI technology.

 Here are three videos detailing a display system for the HD series instruments.
 All the HD software can be installed, configured and operated from one single large screen display connected to the second processor.
 Standard operating system utilities are used throughout, so no programming skills are required.
 Sheet music in electronic format can be displayed and the display system is infinitely expandable to include all types of software.

-Hints and Tips on Choosing Sample Libraries
+Hints and Tips on Choosing and Using Sample Libraries

 OAX External Audio and MIDI Connections